-Full Circle Coaching - USA Cycling Level I Coach | Coach Meredith Bass I got into the role of teaching fitness while in University where I worked in personal training and teaching swimming.
-I then went on to run a non-profit community water sports center for 11 years and taught recreational water sports to people with disabilities and youth.
+Full Circle Coaching - USA Cycling Level I Coach | Coach Meredith BassMeredith got into the role of teaching fitness while in university where I worked in personal training and teaching swimming.
+She then went on to run a non-profit community water sports center for 11 years and taught recreational water sports to people with disabilities and youth.

-Now for the past 5 years, I have been teaching fitness, yoga and swimming at a 5-star hotel on Miami Beach.
-I also work privately in personal training and doing Ki Hara Resistance Stretching.
+Now for the past 5 years, Meredith has been teaching fitness, yoga and swimming at a 5-star hotel on Miami Beach, as well as working privately in personal training and doing Ki Hara Resistance Stretching.